alcornwill/testudo3d/wiki.md

 This will set the tileset name on a custom property on the object.

 Tiles can be any size, though they must be **1x1x1** to tile.
+(actually, there is a hack for changing tile z. on a root empty, change the custom property 't3d_tile_size_z')
 Since they're just objects, you can add, delete, move them around and rotate them by hand if you want

 __Tip__: use __Align Tiles__ to align objects to grid.
 (3DView > T3D > Utils > Align Tiles)